peytoncordero/DRI25/creating-simulations.md

 ## Displaying Results

-Now that we have our class and our method set up, we can create (or _instantiate_) a new die object and give it a roll.
+Now that we have our class and our method set up, we can create (or "instantiate") a new die object and give it a roll.
 In a new cell, type the following:

 ```python
 die = Die(6)